Internship in Writing (UWP 92 and 192)

-2.2 In Fall 2016, the Faculty Sponsor is Dr. Elyse Lord; Winter and Spring 2017, the Faculty Sponsor is Dr. Rebekka Andersen.
+2.2 In fall 2018 and winter and spring 2019, the Faculty Sponsor is Dr. Cassie Hemstrom.
 The Site Supervisor is the on-site professional who will be supervising your internship.

-Receive email that your request was either approved or denied.3.1 If approved, you will receive a CRN #.
+Receive email that your request was either approved or denied.3.1 If approved, you will receive a CRN# from Dr. Cassie Hemstrom.